 It’s one of the most expensive countries in Europe, however, there are still ways for backpacking Italy on a budget.
 Keep in mind that prices range between north and south Italy.
 The south part is known as more affordable, especially for housing and food.

 A tight budget traveler should keep Italy’s travel budget around 30€ per day.
 On that occasion, you have to stay in a budget hostel, Couchsurfing, or wild camping.
-Making pasta by yourself or having some paninis or focaccias from the street food section.
+Make pasta yourself or have some paninis or focaccias from the street food section.
 Many cities or any other touristic places can mostly be discovered on foot.
 Between longer distances use public transport, ridesharing app BlaBlaCar, or hitchhiking while backpacking around Italy.
 Also, there are a lot of sights and landmarks for free like Cinque Terre villages.

 A rational backpacker who wants to have a bit more comfort should start with a daily budget of 55€.
 On that occasion, you would stay in an average hostel.
 Chance to have food experience in restaurants for a while.
 Also eating takeaway street foods like slices of pizza or other paninis.
 Using reasonable public transportation or carpooling with BlaBlaCar.
 Also, have a budget to enjoy some attractions while backpacking Italy.